2010 United States House of Representatives elections in Wisconsin

 The 2010 congressional elections in Wisconsin were held on November 2, 2010, to determine who would represent the state of Wisconsin in the United States House of Representatives.
 It coincided with the state's senatorial and gubernatorial elections.
 Representatives were elected for two-year terms; those elected would serve in the 112th Congress from January 2011 until January 2013.
-Wisconsin has eight seats in the House, apportioned according to the 2000 United States Census.
+Wisconsin has eight seats in the House, apportioned according to the 2000 United States census.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Wisconsin by district:

 District 1

 Incumbent Republican Congressman Paul Ryan ran for a seventh term in this marginally conservative district based in southeastern Wisconsin.
 Congressman Ryan faced a nominal challenge from Democratic businessman John Heckenlively and Libertarian Joseph Kexel.

 The Wisconsin State Journal sharply criticized Congressman Ryan, labeling him "a singularly ineffective representative" and lambasted his plans to privatize Social Security and Medicare, noting, "even the most anti-government extremists recognize that gambling America’s retirement security on the stock market is madness."
 The State Journal called for voters to vote for challenger Heckenlively, with the rationale that he "will fight for the interests of southeastern Wisconsin working families the incumbent has so neglected.

-Given Ryan's district's mix of urban and rural, his winning percentages (always greater than 60% except for his first election) with a margin of greater than 68% in the 2010 election are remarkable.